sininen-blue/2526-first-sem/graphics-computing/day-4/slides.md

 ## Imagine we start with three points in space

 As long as the points are
-- non collinear, meaning they don't all lie on a straight line
+- non-collinear, meaning they don't all lie on a straight line
 - they are the vertices of a unique triangle,
 - and also define a unique plane